Ethan Lazuk

 Social media content appearing in Google People also view for my homepage.

-Then a little later that same day (or maybe the next), I noticed two more individual social posts, one from X and another from LinkedIn, pulled into an SGE snapshot:
+Then a little later that same day (or maybe the next), I noticed two more individual social posts, one from X and another from LinkedIn, pulled into an SGE snapshot (now called AI Overviews):

 X and LinkedIn social posts as citations in Google SGE for Hamsterdam SEO query.

-I’ve seen this happen even more lately with SGE.
+I’ve seen this happen even more lately with AI Overviews.

-Here’s a recent example where I searched for a specific Search Engine Journal article on desktop and SGE cited a tweet while the regular search results returned the article itself:
+Here’s a recent example (from a Search Labs version of SGE) where I searched for a specific Search Engine Journal article on desktop and the AI answer cited a tweet, while the regular search results below it returned the article itself:

 Search Engine Journal article on X appearing in SGE.

-What I find really cool is how SGE shows the favicon for Search Engine Journal and X (Twitter).
+What I find really cool is how the AI Overview shows the favicon for Search Engine Journal and X (Twitter).

-In fact, when I post on social media now, I often consider if the content can be used to influence SGE answers or show as citations for branded (or even non-branded) queries.
+When I post on social media now, I often also consider how my content can be used to influence AI Overview answers or show as citations for branded (or even non-branded) queries.

 I’ve also been noticing individual LinkedIn posts in Google’s traditional web search results.

-LinkedIn articles ranking in Google got a lot of attention beginning several months ago in late 2023, including Pulse articles as well as the AI-written collaborative articles that invite expert contributions.
-(I contributed to some and wrote about that experience.)
+LinkedIn articles ranking in Google Search got a lot of attention starting in late 2023, including both Pulse articles and AI-written collaborative articles that invite expert contributions.
+(I contributed to several of those and wrote about that experience.)

-But now we’re talking about individual LinkedIn posts ranking in Search.
+But we’re currently talking about individual LinkedIn posts ranking in Search.

-(It’s also hard to discern normal LinkedIn posts from Pulse articles, as their Search snippets appear the same.)
+(Keep in mind that it’s also hard to discern normal LinkedIn posts from Pulse articles sometimes, as their snippets appear the same way.)

 Here’s one LinkedIn result that recently appeared in a SERP I’ve been monitoring for “10x content”: